Trusley as a conservation areaPlease click here for a copy of South Derbyshire's 2013 document "Trusley Conservation Area: Character Statement."

 - Farmers now rent land wherever they can get it.
 This results in very muddy and dangerous lanes as their tractors move stock from one field to another and as they plough, sow, spray and harvest crops in fields dispersed over a wide area.

 - The use of contractors means that heavy equipment is always moving along the lanes from one field to another.
-The lanes round Trusley get pretty hectic during silaging time.
+The lanes round Trusley get pretty hectic during silaging time. ("Hectic" is a relative term, in our case it may mean a couple of extra tractor movements per day - our lanes are not exactly "busy" - apart from an increasing number of push bikes.)

 - Farmers have no incentive to improve the environment for wildlife - hence narrow headlands to maximise the return per acre and a significant decline in wildlife species and numbers.
+Many land owners have failed work with their tenants to create and implement schemes to maintain a balance of wildlife on their estates.

 - Many farmers are dropping out of the dairy business for two reasons: the pressure on prices due mainly to large supermarkets and the long hours - up at 5:00am every morning and two milkings a day, 365 days a year.
 Beef cattle and sheep remain but the growth of arable farming means that much of our countryside may become an animal-free, green desert within the next decade.